dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Double Ratchet Algorithm
 cryptography, the Double Ratchet Algorithm (previously referred to as the Axolotl Ratchet) is a key management algorithm that was developed by Trevor Perrin
 14 KB (1,370 words) - 04:46, 14 March 2019

-Criss-cross algorithm
-optimization, the criss-cross algorithm is any of a family of algorithms for linear programming.
-Variants of the criss-cross algorithm also solve more general
-24 KB (2,389 words) - 01:08, 16 February 2019

 Island algorithm
 The island algorithm is an algorithm for performing inference on hidden Markov models, or their generalization, dynamic Bayesian networks.
 It calculates